Candidates for the MAET Courses

 - Individuals with diverse interdisciplinary academic background, such as biology, art, pharmacology, anatomy, medicine, nursing, humanities, midwifery, biochemisty, graphic design, archaeology and anthropology.

-Student applicants meeting the recommended requirements will be invited for an interview in either March /April or September for an October start.
+Interviews are held twice a year.
+Applicants meeting the recommended requirements will be invited for an interview in either March /April or September, for an October start.

 Outline of MAET Courses

-Both the Fundamental Drawing in Medical Art and the Professional Skills in Medical Art Courses are part-time courses to accommodate working professionals and those who are unable to study full-time.
-Both courses begin in October each year and there are three terms per year and three seminars per term.
-Additionally, there are webinars, workshops between seminars and an annual conference in April.
-Successful candidates will receive further details of the course and all necessary information upon acceptance.
+Both the Advanced Foundation Course in Medical Art and the Postgraduate Programme in Medical Art Course are each part-time, self-directed courses, accommodating students who wish to study either full or part-time and working professionals.
+Both courses begin in October each year and there are three terms per year, with three seminars per term.
+Additionally, students attend in-course webinars and workshops and the annual MAA conference.
+Successful applicants will receive further course details and all necessary information upon acceptance.

 Seminars

-All seminars are held in the Gordon Museum, King’s College, Guy’s Campus, London SE1.
+All seminars are held within the Gordon Museum, King’s College, Guy’s Campus, London SE1.
 Seminars, webinars, workshops and Assessments are held between 10:00 am to 5:00 pm (UK time).
-It is expected that students will attend all seminars.
+It is expected that students attend all seminars and course events.

 Assessments

-For the Professional Skills in Medical Art Course – assessments take place twice each year at the Hall of the Worshipful Company of Barbers, London, where the Examining Board views and marks completed work.
-Final assessments take place with a student display of artworks, 3D models and bound dissertations in April.
+For the Postgraduate Programme in Medical Art, assessments take place twice each year in April or November, held at The Worshipful Company of Barbers, London EC2.
+Here the MAET Examining Board reviews and marks completed coursework.
+Final Assessments take place with a display of all the student’s course artwork and projects, inlcuding 3D models and dissertation.

 Completion

-The Fundamental Drawing in Medical Art Course starts in October and finishes the following July and has a total of nine seminars.
-In between each seminar, students are given set homework and projects to complete and bring into the following seminar.
+The Advanced Foundation Course in Medical Art starts in October through to the following July, with a total of nine seminars over three terms.
+During each seminar, students are given set homework projects to complete and bring along to the following seminar.
 The final seminar concludes with a student exhibition and assessment.

 - Registration Fee £1,040